Pros of GuitarTricks’s blues lessons

 Beginner blues guitar players are offered a more structured way of learning, called the "Blues Guitar Learning Path".

-It is made up of 4 stage, with lessons increasing in difficulty.
+This Path is made up of 4 stages, with lessons increasing in difficulty.

 Each stage is made up of "core courses" and also "supplementary courses".